 With the ‘flu season’ rapidly approaching we thought it might be interesting to look back at how it was dealt with in Georgian England before the advent of vaccines.
 Most of us have at some stage suffered from influenza although statistics show that in most years relatively few people died as a result of the virus alone however in certain years for some reason there were epidemics causing far more deaths than was the norm – the winter of 1775-1776 being one such occasion.

 Weather reports in the newspapers confirm that the winter of 1775-76 was especially severe.
-The Thames was frozen for some considerable time, this was followed by severe frost during January and an intensely stormy February.
-This cold weather could potentially have made it easier for the pandemic to spread* combined with poor housing, sanitation and lack of appropriate of medicines.
-During this particular winter it was reported that somewhere in the region of 40,000 people died from the epidemic.
+The Thames was frozen for some considerable time, this was followed by severe frosts during January and an intensely stormy February.
+This cold weather could potentially have made it easier for the pandemic to spread* combined with poor housing, sanitation and lack of appropriate medicines.
+During this particular winter, it was reported that somewhere in the region of 40,000 people died from the epidemic.

-This report in the London Chronicle dated 19th December 1775 on the other hand is quite amusing – could it have been a typo??
-Whilst we shouldn’t mock, this would be quite a interesting to have witnessed the following day!
+This report in the London Chronicle dated 19th December 1775, on the other hand, is quite amusing – could it have been a typo??
+Whilst we shouldn’t mock, this would be quite an interesting to have witnessed the following day!

 We also came across another remedy in the newspapers – ‘Daffy’s Elixir’ that was highly recommended as a cure for influenza and was especially beneficial for the nobility and gentry.